jyuan2pace/CS488S22/README.md

 7. Demonstrate your understanding of the material through a final project uploaded to GitHub.

 # Syllabus
-This syllabus presents the expected class schedule, due dates, and reading assignments.
-[Check current syllabus.](https://docs.google.com/document/d/1xm9FhonUHEuMwYttbQLTa5kgFB2k3s4wz1XRF6_BUy4/edit?usp=sharing)
+This syllabus for 2022 Spring is yet to be developed.
+[Check out a sample syllabus from past](https://docs.google.com/document/d/1xm9FhonUHEuMwYttbQLTa5kgFB2k3s4wz1XRF6_BUy4/edit?usp=sharing)

 # Live Schedule
 Week|Content|Recording|Reading|Quiz|Deadline